Wheaton College (Massachusetts): Recent facilities developments

-In 2000, Wheaton also expanded its Arts facilities.

 The school has been pursuing infrastructure projects outside academics, too.
 In 2016, Wheaton renovated its dining halls, including Emerson Dining Hall, the Hood Cafe, and the Davis Spencer Cafe.
 They also rebuilt Chase Dining Hall.
 The next year, they erected solar panels on the roof of the old science center and in fields nearby.

+The most recent development came in August 2019 with the addition of Pine Hall.
+With an increasing volume in the number of freshmen accepted every year, it was decided that a new residence hall needed to be built.
+Pine Hall is a designated wellness community and is named after Pine Street, which is the street the residence hall sits on.
+It can house 178 students in both single- and double-style rooms.
+It is the first college residence in the state of Massachusetts to meet Passive House standards, and was designed to use 70% less energy than buildings built to current building codes.
+It is one of the only residence halls on the campus built with air conditioning.
+It was also designed to be a community space, with a study lounge available to the entire student body and fire pits with outdoor seating on the patio.

 Athletics

 Wheaton fields 21 varsity NCAA Division III teams, nine for men and 12 for women, in addition to 14 club sports programs and a variety of intramural activities.

 Reputation

 In 2018, The Wall Street Journal and Times Higher Education ranked Wheaton among the Top 40 U.S. Colleges for liberal arts.
 For 2015, U.S. News & World Report ranked it 69th in Best National Liberal Arts Colleges, and top 50 by high school counselor rankings.
 Kiplinger notes Wheaton as a "Best Value School", and College Raptor and College Recruiter independently identify Wheaton as a "hidden gem."
 The Princeton Review also recognizes Wheaton as a standout Northeastern college, one of the 373 best colleges in the United States and among the Top 200 Colleges That Pay You Back.
 Since 2000, over 250 prestigious scholarships have gone to Wheaton students, including 3 Rhodes Scholarships.
 In 2011 Newsweek/The Daily Beast placed Wheaton at number 19 of 25 in their "Braniacs" schools ranking.

-Niche ranked Wheaton sixth for most liberal colleges in 2018, and the college does generally have a reputation for liberalism.
+Niche ranked Wheaton sixth for most liberal colleges in 2018, and the college does have a reputation for liberalism and irreligion.
 College leadership has spoken out at numerous occasions against the Trump presidency, in favor of remaining signed on to the Paris Climate Accord and establishing a scholarship for refugees adversely affected by Trump's immigration policies.
-The school is not to be confused with the much more conservative Wheaton College (Illinois), and college leadership has at times publicly denounced the other institution's regressive stances and actions to make that clear.
+The school is not to be confused with the Christian liberal arts college Wheaton College (Illinois).
+Fearing association with Wheaton College (Illinois)'s Christian worldview, Wheaton MA has consistently made this distinction clear.